 What is Wafer Bonding?

 Wafer bonding is commonly used in Front-end of line (FEOL) operational steps as wafer-to-wafer bonding provides strength if the device wafer is to be thinned to ultra-thin dimensions.
+This precision bonding occurs during the TSV, BSI and some MEMS steps and provides wafer safety during the handling and follow-on processes.

 For more information and a complete description of the process used at Axus Technology, please see our